JetSetIlly/Gopher2600/README.md

 ## Hand Controllers

-Stick, paddle and keyboard inputs are supported.
-Currently, only stick and paddles for the left player are available but keyboard input is available for both players.
+Stick, paddle and keypad inputs are supported.
+Currently, only stick and paddles for the left player are available but keypad input is available for both players.

 ### Stick